agile-ts/documentation/docs/Interfaces.md

 ## `PatchConfig`

-The `PatchConfigInterface` is used as configuration object in functions like `patch()`.
+The `PatchConfigInterface` is used as configuration object in functions like [`patch()`](./packages/core/features/state/Methods.md#persist).
-Here is a Typescript Interface for quick reference, however each property will be explained in more detail below.
+Here is a Typescript Interface for quick reference.
+However, each property is explained in more detail below.
 ```ts
 export interface PatchConfigInterface extends StateIngestConfigInterface {
   addNewProperties?: boolean;
 }
 ```
-The `PatchConfigInterface` extends some other Interfaces:
+**Note:** The `PatchConfigInterface` extends some other Interfaces:
 - [StateIngestConfigInterface](#stateingestconfig)

 <br/>

 #### `addNewProperties`

-Determines whether new properties should be added to the new State value that aren't already present in the current value object.
+If `true`, new properties are added to the State value, although they might not yet be present there.
 ```ts {2,4}
 const MY_STATE = App.createState({id: 1, name: "frank"});
 MY_STATE.patch({location: "Germany"}, {addNewProperties: false});